Learn how to do Feather Stitch embroidery

 Crossed Feather Stitch

-After completing your row of straight sided, you then fill in the gaps on the next row to achieve a plaited effect.
+After completing your row of straight sided feather, you can then work a second layer over the top, filling in the gaps.
+This creates a plaited effect.

 The stitch method is exactly the same as the straight sided variation.

-Either of these variations make a decorative seam treatment for a crazy quilt block, or a border in a counted design.
+Either of these make a decorative seam treatment for a crazy quilt block or a border in a counted design.

 Combining Feather With Other Stitches